Cowgirl Hall of Fame Honorees

 Donna Howell-Sickles was born in Gainesville, Texas and raised on a 900 acre farm.
 Attracted by the charm and confidence of the woman in the image, she began incorporating the cowgirl figure into her work, as well as collecting and researching these old-time cowgirl images.
 Her paintings can be found in museum collections throughout the West.

-Barbara Schulte is a lifelong horsewoman and champion cutter.
+Barbra Schulte is a lifelong horsewoman and champion cutter.
 Cutting is the skill of using a “cutting horse” to separate a single cow from a herd.
 She’s also a trainer, educator, clinician, equine consultant and author of three books on confidence, toughness and riding techniques.

 Barbara Van Cleve comes from a ranching family and is an award-winning Western-life photographer.
 She’s known for capturing candid and authentic moments of ranch culture as well as her stunning nighttime images of horses, riders and landscapes lit only by starlight.